 Valve, on the other hand, said that the purge was a result of questionable practices by multiple publishers, rather than a single one.
 "We recently discovered a handful of partners that were abusing some Steamworks tools’, they said, adding that the parties were notified.

 Unfortunately, it seems that the actions of these publishers resulted in taking down of some regular, non-asset-flipping games.
-One person who claims to have had a game published by Siberia Digital commented on Reddit , "Steam sent a letter that the account was banned due to the discovery abuse of the sale of bundles ... but I never abused this.
+One person who claims to have had a game published by Siberia Digital commented , "Steam sent a letter that the account was banned due to the discovery abuse of the sale of bundles ... but I never abused this.
 But that was exactly what my previous publisher did over a year ago."